 The company has everything from roles in chemistry and bioprocess engineering all the way up to analytical and forensic science, along with digital roles and product development, sales and marketing.
 It also has manufacturing roles including regulatory compliance and QA and QC roles.

-Barrett said this investment is focusing on three areas: breakthrough science, which is a core element to the business; digitalisation, AI and neural networks; and advancements in manufacturing.
+Barrett said this investment is focusing on three areas: breakthrough science, which is a core element of the business; digitalisation, AI and neural networks; and advancements in manufacturing.
 “The plans have been put together for the campus, which we’re constructing, the diggers are on site and the company is scaling as planned.”

 Trends and challenges